forbole/big-dipper/README.md

 It will create a packaged Node JS tarball in `Linux x86_64` architecture at `../output`.
 Deploy that packaged Node JS project with process manager like [PM2](https://github.com/Unitech/pm2) or [Phusion Passenger](https://www.phusionpassenger.com/library/walkthroughs/basics/nodejs/fundamental_concepts.html).

 You will need to have [MongoDB >= 4.x](https://docs.mongodb.com/manual/administration/install-on-linux/) installed and [setup environment variables](https://guide.meteor.com/deployment.html#environment) correctly in order run in production.
 For more details on how to deploy a Meteor application, please refer to the offical documentation on [Custom Deployment](https://guide.meteor.com/deployment.html#custom-deployment).

----
-## Donations :pray:

-The Big Dipper is always free and open.
-Anyone can use to monitor available Cosmos hub or zones, or port to your own chain built with Cosmos SDK.
-We welcome any supports to help us improve this project.

-ATOM: `cosmos1n67vdlaejpj3uzswr9qapeg76zlkusj5k875ma`\
-BTC: `1HrTuvS83VoUVA79wTifko69ziWTjEXzQS`\
-ETH: `0xec3AaC5023E0C9E2a76A223E4e312f275c76Cd77`

-And by downloading and using [Brave](https://brave.com/big517).